Medication Search: pms-Oxycodone

-Each blue, round, scored tablet, debossed with "5" over "OXY" on one side and scored on the other side, contains oxycodone 5 mg (as oxycodone hydrochloride).
+Each blue, round, scored tablet, debossed with "5" over "OXY" on one side and scored on the other side, contains 5 mg of oxycodone as oxycodone hydrochloride.
 Nonmedicinal ingredients: croscarmellose sodium, dibasic calcium phosphate, FD&C Blue No. 1 Aluminum Lake, magnesium stearate, and microcrystalline cellulose.

-Each white, round, scored tablet, debossed with "10" over "OXY" on one side and scored on the other side, contains oxycodone 10 mg (as oxycodone hydrochloride).
+Each white, round, scored tablet, debossed with "10" over "OXY" on one side and scored on the other side, contains 10 mg of oxycodone as oxycodone hydrochloride.
 Nonmedicinal ingredients: croscarmellose sodium, dibasic calcium phosphate, magnesium stearate, and microcrystalline cellulose.

-Each white, oval, scored tablet, debossed with "20 OXY" on one side and scored on the other side, contains oxycodone 20 mg (as oxycodone hydrochloride).
+Each white, oval, scored tablet, debossed with "20 OXY" on one side and scored on the other side, contains 20 mg of oxycodone as oxycodone hydrochloride.
 Nonmedicinal ingredients: croscarmellose sodium, dibasic calcium phosphate, magnesium stearate, and microcrystalline cellulose.